 What Is a Hatchet?

-Hatchet is usually regarded as a smaller version of a regular axe.
-The fundamental difference is, hatchets are more compact with heavier blades and smaller shafts featuring curves and grooves.
-Most hatchets have a V-shaped cut on their blade that separates the tool from other types of axes.
+A hatchet is usually regarded as a smaller version of a regular axe.
+The fundamental difference is that hatchets are more compact with heavier blades and smaller shafts featuring curves and grooves.
+Most hatchets have a V-shaped cut on their blade that separates the tool from other axes.

 Because of the short length of the tool, it is suitable for cutting smaller wood pieces and carrying in your backpack for hiking and camping.